microbiomedata/nmdc-server/docs/study_page_annotations.md

 ### __Explanations__

-1. This comes directly from the `title` slot of `study` class instances
+1. This comes directly from the `title` slot of `Study` class instances
-2. `description` slot of `study` class instances
+2. `description` slot of `Study` class instances
 3.  `profile_image_url` slot of the `principal_investigator` slot (type `PersonValue`) of `study` class instances OR the first entry in the `study_image` slot of `study` class instances.
 If both are present, priority is given to the `study_image` if both are present.
 During ingest, the image(s) are downloaded from the specified URI and stored as a `BLOB`s in Postgres.
 This is for stability reasons.
 We don't want to risk broken image links.
 4. `name` slot of `principal_investigator`
 5. `orcid` slot of `principal_investigator`, URL prefix added or expanded by `nmdc-server` in [`web/src/components/InvestigatorBio.vue::getOrcid`](https://github.com/microbiomedata/nmdc-server/blob/main/web/src/components/InvestigatorBio.vue#L5)
 6. `websites` slot of `study`
 7. `name` slot of `applies_to_person` slot of all entries in `has_credit_associations`
-8. `has_raw_value` of `doi` slot of `study`.
+8. `has_raw_value` of `doi` slot of `Study`.
 Modified during ingest in [`nmdc_server/ingest/study.py::transform_doi`](https://github.com/microbiomedata/nmdc-server/blob/42f07cbda0d5f44d1b67488b65b0a04c88356261/nmdc_server/ingest/study.py#L42) to only include to DOI, not the full URL.
-9. `id` of `study`
+9. `id` of `Study`
-10. `funding_sources` of `study`
+10. `funding_sources` of `Study`
 11. Computed at search time by `nmdc-server`
 12. The "Additional data" section is populated by a variety of slots.
 For the study shown, `nmdc-server` detects that the `id` of this study is prefixed with `"gold:"`.
 This is [used to compute a URL](https://github.com/microbiomedata/nmdc-server/blob/main/nmdc_server/models.py#L253) at runtime, which is displayed here.
-Additionally, if the slot `gold_study_identifiers` is populated, those values will be used to compute URLs and displayed here as well.
+Additionally, if the slot `gold_study_identifiers` of the `Study` is populated, those values will be used to compute URLs and displayed here as well.
-13. `doi` of `study` (see number 8 for more details).
+13. `doi` of `Study` (see number 8 for more details).
 The DOI is passed to a library, [citation-js](https://github.com/citation-js/citation-js), on page load to get the full citation.
-14. `publications` slot of `study`.
+14. `publications` slot of `Study`.
 We pass the DOI values in this list to `citation-js` to get the full citation at page load.
 As with the `doi` slot, we pass strings found in the `publications` slot through `nmdc_server/ingest/study.py::transform_doi`.
 15. Computed at search time by `nmdc-server`

 ## __Full Study Page 2__